Stacky heights on elliptic curves in characteristic 3: Introduction

 \subsection{Acknowledgements}

+I thank an extremely helpful referee for catching a number of egregious errors in an earlier version.
 I thank Jordan Ellenberg for bringing the questions addressed in this paper to my attention, and for many useful discussions.
-I also thank Johan de Jong, Anand Patel, Matt Satriano, Ravi Vakil, and David Zureick-Brown for helpful conversations.
+I also thank Dori Bejleri, Pavel Etingof, Johan de Jong, Anand Patel, Matt Satriano, Ravi Vakil, Takehiko Yasuda, and David Zureick-Brown for helpful conversations.